All I knew beforehand of Nuneaton is that Larry Grayson (1923-95) used to live here.

 Most people we spoke to in Nuneaton were appalled - how could an Islamic Sharia court be operating here, of all places?

-Most agreed with Britain First that in Britain only British law should apply, and that the scores of Sharia courts operating across the country should be closed down.Share this post on social media:
+Most agreed with Britain First that in Britain only British law should apply, and that the scores of Sharia courts operating across the country should be closed down.Share this post or leave a Facebook comment: